AlrikRr/cheatsheets-shared/README.md

 - Be sure to use the **shared** tag !

-- If you want to create a folder, like I did for python, make sure to put a **model-cheat** inside, so that way if someone want to contribute to your category, he can use the same syntax.
+- If you want to create a folder, like I did for python, make sure to put a **model-cheat** inside, so that way if someone want to contribute to your category, he can use the same "template".

-- Well, if there is a model-cheat inside a category and you want to put your own cheatsheet, use the model !
+- Well, if there is a model-cheat inside a category and you want to put your own cheatsheet, use the "template" !

 - You can edit a cheatsheet that already exist.